jedensuscg/weather-app-server/README.md

 This is by NO means a "professional" product.

-You can view the LIVE app at [https://weather.jamesedens.me](https://weather.jamesedens.me) NOTE\* Live implementation running on Heroku free dynamo.
-Thus, if the app has no been used in 30 minutes it is unloaded and will take about 10-20 seconds for the server to boot up on Heroku's end.
-Please wait.

 Back end webserver created in Node.JS and ExpressJS.
 Basic templates handled through handlebars.
 (Footer and header mostly).